city_hall

 Working Toward Carbon Neutrality

-The Community Choice Electricity program helps Boston achieve our goal of carbon neutrality by 2050.
-Carbon neutrality means that our community will only release as much carbon pollution as our environment can safely absorb.
+The Boston Community Choice Electricity program helps the City achieve its goal of carbon neutrality by 2050.
+Carbon neutrality means our community releases no more carbon pollution than our environment can safely absorb.

-The City of Boston’s Climate Action Plan is our five-year workplan for how we achieve carbon neutrality by 2050.
-The Plan highlights strategies for Boston to accelerate emissions reductions from its buildings, transportation systems, and energy supply.
+The City of Boston's path to carbon neutrality is laid out in the Climate Action Plan.
+This five-year workplan highlights strategies to drastically reduce emissions from buildings, transportation systems, and energy supply.
 The Boston Community Choice Electricity program is one of the primary tools for reducing emissions from our energy supply.
 Learn more about our strategies to reduce carbon emissions.

 Opt-up to Optional Green 100, our 100% clean energy plan sourced from the New England area to help us get to carbon neutrality.